-U.S. Capitol Police inspector general says only small number of recommendations adopted after Jan.
-6 attack
+U.S. Capitol Police inspector general says only a small number of recommendations after Jan.
+6 attack have been adopted

 Sen. Angus King (I-Maine), however, dismissed the idea of a separate intelligence bureau for the Capitol Police.

-“It bothers me that we’re creating another Intelligence Bureau,” King told Bolton.
+“It bothers me that we’re creating another intelligence bureau,” King told Bolton.
 “So I would hope that what we can talk about is the receipt of intelligence information, but not necessarily the creation of a new intelligence division.”

 “This is not something that we are proponents [of], that we would be actually going out and gathering the intelligence,” Bolton said.
 “We’d still be users of the intelligence, we’re just elevating the ability to keep that intelligence and then be able to process it.”

-Bolton also said the Capitol Police has been doing a good job addressing the rising number of threats members of Congress receive, and said he expects this response to be better once a new field office in Florida is up and running.
+Bolton also said the Capitol Police has been doing a good job addressing the rising number of threats against members of Congress and said he expects this response to be better once a new field office in Florida is operating.